Arthur did not want to be known as Dr. Bleeden, so he changed the pronunciation of his last name.

 Arthur Irving Blieden

-Arthur was born on July 3, 1911 in Brooklyn, NY, and was the oldest child of Gussie Abramowitz and Harvey Blieden.
+Arthur was born on July 3, 1911, in Brooklyn, NY, and was the oldest child of Gussie Abramowitz and Harvey Blieden.
 As a young child, they moved around every few years.

-In 1915, they live at 201 Stockton Street.
+In 1915, they lived at 201 Stockton Street.
 In 1920, they had moved to 150 Thompkins Avenue.
 In 1930, they lived at 230 St. John’s Place.
 They only spoke Yiddish at home and Arthur learned English once started attending school.

 Arthur – about 8 years old, circa 1919

 In 1924, on a visit to the country, Arthur was climbing an apple tree when he fell out and broke his elbow.
-The first doctor did not set it properly so he spent much of the next year in and out of the hospital.
+The first doctor did not set it properly, so he spent much of the next year in and out of the hospital.
 He became so interested in medicine that he later chose it as his career.

 Arthur attended Columbia University in NYC even though it was difficult for his family to afford it.
 After college he was accepted into medical school at the University of Cincinnati in Cincinnati, Ohio.
 To help pay tuition, he sang on the local radio station.
 For a while he debated between a career in music or one in medicine.
 Orthopedic surgery won out!
 His father’s cousin, Meyer Blumberg, also loaned him money for tuition.

 Medical School Years: